threadi/wp-personio-integration-light/readme.txt

 * Added sanitize for our own setting fields
 * Added loading screen for setup and option to skip it
 * Optimized handling for transients in backend
+* Optimized error handling for JS-errors in backend
 * Position details in Block Single and Details are now loaded dynamically
 * Use main settings as defaults in classic widgets
 * Revert support for WPML-translation of our own taxonomies (now really only in Pro)